 - Ask the Gargoyle: UChicagoGRAD will answer any questions / respond to issues related to your UChicago graduate student experience to when you submit the form found here.

-- Health and Insurance: Student Health and Counseling Services (SHCS) - All registered students pay a quarterly Student Life Fee which allows them access to the Student Health Service and Student Counseling Service.
+- Health and Insurance: UChicago Student Wellness - All registered students pay a quarterly Student Life Fee which allows them access to the Student Health Service and Student Counseling Service.
 Info on University insurance for students, including dental and vision coverage, is available here.

 - Family Resource Center: operated through UChicagoGRAD, the FRC provides a welcoming space where all university-affiliated families from the university community can access resources, information, and supportive programming and services.
 Parental Relief Policy - the policy on University benefits for graduate students who become parents while enrolled is located in the Graduate Student Manual here.